Mountcharles: Transport

 Mountcharles railway station was on a branch line of the County Donegal Railways Joint Committee, a narrow gauge railway system.
 It was opened on 18 August 1893 and shut on 1 January 1960.

 Amenities

 The village has one general shop on the Main Street.
 A fishmongers, a local butchers, a post office, a pharmacy and local tea rooms.
-The area also hosts a pilates and yoga centre as well as a massage therapist, a beauticians, several hairdressers and a barber shop.
+The area also hosts a pilates and yoga centre as well as a massage therapist, a beautician, several hairdressers and a barber shop.
 There are two bars on the main street.

 Sport

-The village has a Gaelic games pitch that belongs to the local club Saint Naul's (Irish: Naomh Naile) and a nearby a football club, Eany Celtic F.C.
+The village has a Gaelic games pitch that belongs to the local club St Naul's (Irish: Naomh Naile) and a nearby football club, Eany Celtic F.C.
 In 2013, the Mountcharles Rowing Club was established.